Prince Gaetan, Count of Girgenti: Marriage and later life

 Gaetan married Isabella, Princess of Asturias, eldest surviving child of Francis, Duke of Cádiz and Isabella II of Spain, on 13 May 1868 in Madrid.
 Gaetan was a first cousin to both of Isabella's parents.
 Their union was intended to end a feud between the Neapolitan Bourbons and the Spanish Bourbons following Spain's recognition of the Kingdom of Italy unified under the House of Savoy.
 The ceremony took place shortly before Spain's Glorious Revolution which brought an end to Isabella II's reign.

 Gaetan and Isabella's marriage proved unhappy.
 For two years, Gaetan traveled throughout Europe visiting relatives in major cities including Vienna.
 A troubled and depressed man, Gaetan experienced weak health and epilepsy.
 He had unsuccessfully attempted suicide at least once before shooting himself in the head in his hotel room in Lucerne, Switzerland.
 Isabella returned to Spain in 1874 and did not remarry.
 Their brief union produced no issue.

-In the course of his short life Cayetano pursued an active military career, including commissions in the Bourbon Neapolitan army and subsequently, in exile, as colonel of a regiment of lancers in Austria.
+In the course of his short life Gaetan pursued an active military career, including commissions in the Bourbon Neapolitan army and subsequently, in exile, as colonel of a regiment of lancers in Austria.
 He also saw service with the Papal army, fighting against Garibaldi at the Battle of Mentana, 1867.
 During the 1868 revolution against Queen Isabella II of Spain, the Prince, aged only 22, commanded the Pavia Hussars regiment and fought at the Battle of Alcolea.